pmigut/gtin-validator/README.md

 This library is a set of static methods for GTIN validation.

-The library is best suited for quick validation of many codes without instantiating new object for each code.
+The library is best suited for quick validation of many codes without instantiating a new object for each code.
 Simple `true` or `false` is returned and no additional details are provided on failure.
-Only trade product codes return `true`, codes with restricted or special use prefix return `false`.
+Only trade product codes return `true`, codes with restricted or special use prefixes return `false`.

 Supported codes

 - GTIN-8 (former EAN-8)
 - GTIN-12 (former UPC)
 - GTIN-13 (former EAN-13)